bcaro/wifilightV2-doc/docs/en_US/index.md

 ### Remarks :
 - some devices are not created (Tuya cloud does not provide data)
-- purely cloud devices will be integrated but the plugin will not be able to access them
+- non-zigbee and battery-powered devices are pure cloud (closure, door, temperature sensors for example) will be integrated but the plugin will not be able to access them
 - the colors according to the 3 known formats are created as well as the related saturation and intensity controls
 - peripherals with coded information (actuator part of alarms in general) are not managed
 - devices with non-standard information (in general can be solved with a code block in a scenario) are not managed